 Kate has two previous world firsts under her belt – the Trans-Siberian Cycle Expedition (1993) when she became the first woman to cycle across the new Russia unsupported (aiding the children of Chernobyl), and the 25,000km Great Australian Cycle Expedition (2004/05) which included the first bicycle crossing of the Canning Stock Route by a woman.

-Kate’s latest challenge, Breaking the Cycle South Pole, will include the first bicycle crossing of the Antarctic continent via the South Pole (2016-17).
-The expedition outreach projects will benefit several initiatives that Kate learned about firsthand in Africa as well as run a leadership education programme by way of the soon-to-be created Breaking the Cycle Foundation.
+Kate’s latest challenge, Breaking the Cycle South Pole, will result in the first bicycle crossing of the Antarctic continent via the South Pole (2018-19).
+The expedition outreach projects will serve to build on Kate’s commitment to contribute towards ending extreme poverty and education.

 In March 2016 The University of Western Australia will be awarding Kate an honorary Doctor of Education degree for community service.
 She is a fellow of the Royal Geographic Society (UK) and a member of The Explorers Club (New York).